r-devel/r-project-web/md/index.md

 If you have questions about R like how to download and install the software, or what the license terms are, please read our [answers to frequently asked questions](https://cran.R-project.org/faqs.html) before you send an email.

 ## News
+-   We are deeply sorry to announce that our friend and colleague Friedrich (Fritz) Leisch has died.
+[Read our tribute to Fritz here](doc/obit/fritz.html).
 -   [**R version 4.4.0 (Puppy Cup)**](https://cran.r-project.org/src/base/R-4)
     has been released on 2024-04-24.
 -   [**R version 4.3.3 (Angel Food Cake)**](https://cran.r-project.org/src/base/R-4)